-The origins of the HFL actually predate the founding of the library itself.
-Peter C. Van Schaick, a local philanthropist set aside funds from his estate to build a free library and reading room to be donated to the citizens of the Village of Westchester.
-Frederick C. Withers, designer of Greenwich Village’s Jefferson Market Courthouse was engaged as architect and the result was a Victorian masterpiece.
+The Huntington Free Library and Reading Room is one of the oldest public libraries in The Bronx.
+In fact, when the library opened in 1891, the area at the time was still part of Westchester County.
+In 1895, the area was annexed to New York County, then finally Bronx County in 1914.
+The story begins with a local philanthropist named Peter C. Van Schaick who lived in a quiet water front community called Throggs Neck.
+Van Schaick bequeath funds from his estate to build a free library and reading room to be donated to the citizens of the Village of Westchester.
+Frederick C. Withers, designer of Greenwich Village’s Jefferson Market Courthouse, was engaged as architect and the result was a Victorian masterpiece.
 The library, constructed between 1882 and 1883, contained three main rooms, the main reading room, a chess room and an office.
 There was also a small room located within the “turret”.
 Sadly, this beautiful building was ultimately refused by residents of the of Westchester because they did not want to pay for its upkeep.

 The building in Westchester sat vacant until 1890 when another local benefactor and Van Schaick neighbor Collis P. Huntington was somehow informed of the situation and decided to take over the project.
-Huntington, a Southern Pacific Railroad magnate, had a summer home nearby Throggs Neck known as “The Homestead” (see below left) was located near the library, in Throggs Neck.
+Huntington, a Southern Pacific Railroad magnate, had a summer home nearby known as “The Homestead” that was located near the library.
 His estate is still there and is now home to Preston High School.

 In 1895, the Town of Westchester was absorbed into what would ultimately be called Greater New York.
 The HFL was the only library in the Westchester Square area of the Bronx for many years to come.
-It wasn’t until 1937 that the New York Public Library opened a branch across the street in what is now the now Owen F. Dolan parkhouse.
-This image is actually a post card of the library, that was mailed in 1908.
+It wasn’t until 1937 that the New York Public Library opened a branch across the street in what is now the Owen F. Dolan parkhouse.